Slow Cooker Spring Recipes UK: Weeknight Dinners That Mostly Cook Themselves

 For meat, head to the back of the butcher’s counter: shin of beef, ox cheek, pork shoulder, pork belly, lamb neck, lamb shoulder, chicken thighs on the bone.
 These are often half the price of the premium cuts and will absolutely sing after six hours.
 BBC Good Food has a solid collection of slow cooker recipes organised by dish type if you want a reference point.

 For pulses, dried beans soaked overnight cost a fraction of tinned and hold their shape much better over a long cook – butter beans, cannellini, borlotti, chickpeas.
-Red and green lentils don’t need soaking.
+Red and green lentils do not need soaking.
 Pearl barley adds body to a broth without turning gluey.
 Whole spelt grains are underused and work beautifully with lamb.

 Season at the end, not the start.
 Salt concentrates as the dish reduces, and a pot that was perfectly seasoned at 8am will be aggressive by dinner.
 Taste at the end, adjust then.